Skip to main content

 • Immune function: Improvements in natural killer cell activity and antibody response to vaccines.23

-• Telomere length: Some studies suggest longer telomeres (a marker of cellular aging) in long-term meditators compared to controls.
+• Telomere length: long-term meditators tend to have longer telomeres (a marker of cellular aging) than non-meditators.

 • Blood pressure: Average reductions of 5 to 10 mmHg systolic in mild hypertension, similar to a single blood pressure medication.